 An incomplete or grade of "I" may be given to a student when a minimal number of course assignments have not been completed due to unavoidable and legitimate circumstances.
-Students have one semester to finish any work necessary to complete the course within the allotted amount of time or it will result in a failing grade ("F").
-The Incomplete Grade Verification Form must identify the reason for the incomplete grade and outstanding assignment(s).
+Unless otherwise indicated, students have one semester to finish any work necessary to complete the course within the allotted amount of time or it will result in a failing grade ("F").
+The Incomplete Grade Verification Form must be completed by the instructor and identify the reason for the incomplete grade and outstanding assignment(s).
 The instructor, student and department chairperson must sign the form.
-The instructor must submit the completed form to the Office of Academic Advising and Registration at the time of grading.
+The instructor must submit the completed form to the Academic Advising and Registration Office at the time of grading.
 Once the required work is completed, the instructor must complete the Grade Change Form and submit it to the Academic Advising and Registration Office.
-The final assigned grade will be calculated into the student's cumulative GPA and SAP.
+The Office of Academic Affairs must approve all grade changes beyond a 60-day period.
+The final assigned grade is calculated into the student's cumulative GPA and SAP.